 With my handy tips and step-by-step recipe, you’ll be making perfectly juicy simple pan seared chicken breasts in no time!

 To properly sear chicken, pat chicken breasts with paper towels to ensure they are completely dry.

 After you’ve thoroughly dried the breasts, pound them flat to help them cook quicker and more evenly.

-Then, heat olive oil in a skillet and carefully lay in the chicken breasts.
+Then, heat olive oil in a large skillet and carefully lay in the chicken breasts.
 Cook for a few minutes on each side to sear to a golden brown.